oykc1234/NDO/README.md

 This repository contains the source code for the Newton Downhill Optimizer (NDO), a novel metaheuristic optimization algorithm inspired by Newton's Method and enhanced with a downhill strategy based on stochastic processes.
 The NDO algorithm is designed to tackle complex, high-dimensional, and nonlinear optimization problems, demonstrating exceptional performance in both benchmark tests and real-world applications.

 The code provided here specifically showcases the implementation of NDO on the CEC 2017 benchmark test suite, highlighting its ability to achieve state-of-the-art results in global optimization tasks.
-This work corresponds to our paper titled "Newton Downhill Optimizer: A Mathematically Based Optimization Algorithm for Global Optimization", currently under review at Scientific Reports.
+This work corresponds to our paper titled "Newton Downhill Optimizer: A Mathematically Based Optimization Algorithm for Global Optimization", currently under review at Biomedical Signal Processing and Control.

 Contact
 For questions or collaborations, please contact: